missirol/MEMDataBase/README.md

 ===================================

 * Database to store MEM output values.
-* The idea is to calculate the MEM once for each event and store it here with a unique samplename, run, lumi, event identifier.
+* The idea is to calculate the MEM once for each event and store it here with a unique sample, run, lumi, event identifier.
 * Then the MEM can be retrived using these identifiers.
 * It is important to quickly find the correct event out of O(100M) other events while keeping the memory footprint low.
 * For this the database is hierarchically structured according to sample, run, lumi, event.
 And restructured when adding additional events.